patrick-crawford/WEB422-Backup/notes/week04.md

 Next, we will focus on how we can achieve routing within the browser by leveraging the excellent [react-router-dom](https://www.npmjs.com/package/react-router-dom) components.
 This will allow uses to quickly navigate to different "views" without leaving the application.

-Finally, we will put this all together and make a simple app that uses 3rd party UI components ([react-bootstrap - version 0.33.1](https://react-bootstrap-v3.netlify.com/) and [react-router-bootstrap](https://www.npmjs.com/package/react-router-bootstrap)) to create a simple UI to view data from the public [reqres testing API](https://reqres.in/).
+Finally, we will put this all together and make a simple app that uses 3rd party UI components ([react-bootstrap](https://react-bootstrap.github.io/) and [react-router-bootstrap](https://www.npmjs.com/package/react-router-bootstrap)) to create a simple UI to view data from the public [reqres testing API](https://reqres.in/).

 **Topics:**